 Your domain name will expire if you didn’t set auto-renewal or forgot to do so despite notifications from your domain registrar.
 This can mean several things:

-- Anyone who types your website’s URL will no longer be able to access it.
+- First, anyone who types your website’s URL will no longer be able to access it.

 - The domain name will be available for purchase again when it has expired, usually within 30 days.